Paul Amman

-Paul Amman (31 August 1634 - 4 February 1691) was a physician and botanist from what was then Bohemia.
+Paul Amman (31 August 1634 – 4 February 1691) was a German physician and botanist.

 Biography

-Amman was born at Breslau, Silesia, Kingdom of Bohemia, Holy Roman Empire in 1634.
-In 1662 he received the degree of doctor of physic from the university of Leipzig, and in 1664 was admitted a member of the society Naturae Curiosorum, under the name of Dryander.
+Amman was born at Breslau, Silesia, Kingdom of Bohemia, Holy Roman Empire (now Wrocław, Poland) in 1634.
+In 1662, he received the degree of doctor of physic from the university of Leipzig, and in 1664 was admitted a member of the society Naturae Curiosorum, under the name of Dryander.
 Shortly afterwards he was chosen extraordinary professor of medicine in the above-mentioned university; and in 1674 he was promoted to the botanical chair, which he again in 1682 exchanged for the physiological.
 He died at Leipzig in 1691.
 He seems to have been a man of critical mind and extensive learning.
 William Houstoun named the species Ammannia in his honor, a name that was used by Linnaeus in his Critica Botanica.